What Is Service Learning in the US?

 In the US, most universities focus on a well-rounded liberal arts education, not just courses on a specific field of study.
 For instance, if you are a computer science student, you will also take English, communications, and maybe even art electives, in addition to required courses like calculus and Python programming.

 As such, nearly every field of study is suited to service-learning projects.
-Some majors are more likely to engage in service learning, including:
+Some majors are more likely to encounter volunteer or in-field service opportunities, including:

 • Business